gustavnienkotter/ServiceOrderManager/README.md

 If API successful up, you can access the Swagger by https://server:port/context-path/swagger-ui and login with the admin (credentials are below), now you can use all of the API

 # Important:
+Only the admin can create new Users!
 Default Admin credentials:
 - username: admin
 - password: admin
-<br>Only the admin can create new Users.

 # Project structure: